pekkahe/miniman/README.md

 Miniman is a Pac-Man clone made with the [SFML](http://www.sfml-dev.org/) multimedia library.

-For more details, please visit https://pekkahellsten.com/.
+For more details about the game, please visit https://pekkahellsten.com/.

 ## Source directories